skirexwastaken/Dash/README.md

 ## Settup Guide

-> First things first, you will need to install python together with pip, the newest versions of both .
+> First things first, you will need to install python together with pip, the newest versions of both.

 > After installing pip you need to run the following command using a terminal in the application folder to install all needed libraries: pip install -r requirements.txt